kaitsull/FijiFISH/README.md

 **OUTPUT:**
 -   The image will save in the `overlay` folder as `TestCOMP.png`.

+**DRAWBACKS AND WORKAROUNDS**
--   **In the future, there will be an option to change the colours and order of overlay images**
+*In the future, there will be an plug-in option to change the colours and order of overlay images*
+-   Right now this only allows up to 12 colours without any control over their order or assigned colour.
 -   To **create a manual overlay image**: pseudocolour according to prefered image colours and and use FIJI's `Image` -> `Overlay...` -> `Add Image` with zero background checked!

 ## `Automated Run`